mcclaskey/batch_fslstats/README.md

 ```

 ## 1. Create a list of .nii files
-First you need to put together a list of your .nii files.
-Save this list as a single-column .csv file where the first row says "input_file" and each subsequent row contains the full file path to a .nii file.
+Put together a list of your .nii files and save this list as a single-column .csv file where the first row says "input_file" and each subsequent row contains the full file path to a .nii file.
 Each .nii file will have its average value calculated.

 > [!IMPORTANT]
-> The first row of the .csv must say "input_file" and all subsequent rows must be strings indicating the full file path to each .nii file
+> The first row of the .csv must say "input_file"

 > [!Tip]
 > I usually create this .csv file in MATLAB with something like `T = struct2table(dir('wildcardsearchstring')))` where 'wildcardsearchstring' is a path that points to all my files.
 Then I edit the table in matlab's Variable Editor and save the result using `writetable(T,'datalist.csv')`.
 You can also do this in python or bash.